juzekz/Burger-builder/README.md

-My React app to build your favorite burger.
+A React app to build your favorite burger.
+Written as a programming excercise along with a Udemy React Course.